DECAfpga/DECA_board/Tutorials/Porting-Cores/HDMI/README.md

 * For video, data enable signal (HDMI_TX_DE) might not be present in your core but should be easy to adapt:
   * If you have the blank signal, try  `assign HDMI_TX_DE = ~blank;`
+  * `assign HDMI_TX_DE = ~(VBlank | HBlank)`
+  * Sometimes might work HDMI_TX_DE = 1'b1, but sometimes it will show out of range info until the DE signal is right.
+Signaltap can be used to see the right blank/DE signal to be used when H/V signals need to be combined.
   * You could try also the following code  (not tested yet by myself):

 ```